South Yorkshire (West)

 Alcohol, drug and medication related deaths

-Concerns summary A lack of formal 'step-down' policy exists for young people discharged from or failing to engage with Adult Mental Health Services.
+Concerns summary (AI summary) A lack of formal 'step-down' policy exists for young people discharged from or failing to engage with Adult Mental Health Services.
 Additionally, there is insufficient encouragement for insurers to deny cover to establishments selling 'legal highs' linked to mental health issues.

 Ahmad Khan